Medicare Advantage Plans

 Medicare Advantage Plans – also called Medicare Part C – involve medical and prescription copays, ask that you seek scheduled care in a specific network of physicians/hospitals, and act as primary insurance.
 Primary insurance means that you do not use your Medicare card when seeking healthcare, but rather the insurance company’s Medicare card.
 Medicare Advantage private insurance plans cover the same medical needs that government Medicare covers.

 The good news on Medicare Advantage is that many of these plans have no monthly cost for the insurance premiums – meaning that you often do not have to pay a premium to the insurance company to receive this coverage.
-Further, many of the plans include valuable ancillary benefits beyond what Medicare covers, such as: free annual allowance for over-the-counter medicines/supplies; dental insurance; vision/eyeglass insurance; hearing aid benefit; and Silver Sneakers gym/YMCA benefits.
+Further, many of the plans include valuable ancillary benefits beyond what Medicare covers, such as: free annual allowance for over-the-counter medicines/supplies; dental insurance; vision/eyeglass insurance; hearing aid benefit; and no-cost gym/YMCA benefits.

 A Good Review of Medicare Advantage plans (Medicare Part C plans) should include the following: